-- 1. Cut large numbers out of cardboard (can use number cards or plastic numbers) - 2.
-Hide them inside or outside. - 3.
-Challenge the children to go find them. - 4.
-Expand on this by asking the children to work together to put them in numerical order.
+- 1. Cut numbers out of cardboard.

+- 2. Hide them inside or outside.

+- 3. Challenge the children to go find them.

+- 4. Expand on this by asking the children to work together to put them in numerical order.

-O Number Game: Find a Friend!
+- o Number Game: Find a Friend!

-- 1. Find a peer by hunting for a matching number written on paper or paper plates they are wearing or holding. - 2.
-Switch numbers and go again!
+- 1. Find a peer by hunting for a matching number written on paper or paper plates they are wearing or holding.

+- 2. Mix up the numbers and go again!

-O Number CARD Game: Mice & Elephants!
+o Number CARD Game: Mice & Elephants!

-- 1. Display number cards and say the number. - 2.
-Children expand their bodies bigger or smaller depending upon whether the next numbers are greater or fewer.
+1. Display number cards and say the number.

+2. Children expand their bodies bigger or smaller depending upon whether the next numbers are greater or fewer.